-- Complied with all relevant City of Lynnwood ordinances, rules and regulations of the City that govern post-construction stormwater pollution prevention measures. - Conducted inspections of all stormwater systems.
-Reviewed inspection results and have plan in 2025 to implement all identified deficiencies and repairs.
+- Complied with all relevant City of Lynnwood ordinances, rules and regulations of the City that govern post-construction stormwater pollution prevention measures. - Updated AutoCad map of new parking lot with labeled outfalls, catch basins, bio swales and storm vault.

-Continue complying with City of Lynnwood ordinances, rules and regulations.
+- Continue complying with City of Lynnwood ordinances, rules and regulations. - Will ensure construction contractors comply with permit as the project ends and stormwater systems are up for sign off.